Neoliberalism and the U.S. turn to naked imperialism

 The neoliberal project of the core powers was an aggressive response by the global elite to the structural crisis of the world-system, and it had a certain short-term logic to it, for it facilitated the flow of capital from neocolonies to the core.
 But the U.S. corporate and financial elite did not use the influx to address the long-term structural problems of the U.S. economy.
 To the contrary, the U.S. balance of trade deficit and the government deficit increased significantly during the 1980s.
 At the same time, the declining rates of profits led U.S. manufacturers to search for reduced labor costs by relocating factories to semiperipheral and peripheral zones, thus promoting a deindustrialization of the nation’s economy.
 And taking advantage of the deregulation of international capital flows, the U.S. elite increasingly invested in financial speculation, surpassing new investments in production and commerce.
 In the 1980s, the U.S. corporate elite demonstrated an indifference toward developing the national economy; it failed to envision investment in various branches of industry and commerce, with the intention of increasing the productive capacity and the diversity of the national economy.

 We see here the complete moral and intellectual unpreparedness of the U.S. corporate elite to respond to the challenges posed by the contradictions of the capitalist world-economy and by the decline of the USA relative to other core power.
-In my next commentary, I will address the militarist dimensions of the unpatriotic conduct of the American corporate elite and political establishment since 1965.
+In a subsequent commentary (July 23), I will address the militarist dimensions of the unpatriotic conduct of the American corporate elite and political establishment since 1965.

 A free subscription option is available, with capacity to read, send, and share all posts.
 With a subscription of $5 per month (or $40 per year), you also would be able to make comments.